s-diaco/hsautomation/README.md

 # HS Automation

-Web Automation for Rahkaran ERP using selenium.
+Web Automation for "Rahkaran ERP" With Python and Selenium.